mBbkr/Vue3TestSolution/README.md

 a- Time Spent: 4 hours on the topic, mainly due to challenges related to cursor management to achieve something conclusive regardless of the problem.

-b- AI: Yes, mainly for regex :)
+b- AI: Yes, only for regex :)